sammy355/samar.github.io/_posts/2026-02-16-Off_Policy_RL.md

 #### 2.1 RNA Sequence design

 The goal is to design an RNA sequence that binds to the target with lowest binding energy.
 We measure the quality by ViennaRNA algorithm <a href="#ref-5" title="(2011) ViennaRNA package 2.0.
 Algorithms for molecular biology">[5]</a>.
-The length (L) of RNA is set to 14, with 4 tokens.
-There are three RNA binding tasks, namely RNA-A, RNA-B, and RNA-C.  Initial datasets consist of 5,000 randomly generated sequences and offline dataset provided in <a href="#ref-6" title="(2023) Bootstrapped training of score-conditioned generator for offline design of biological sequences.
+The length (L) of RNA is taken as 14 having 4 tokens.
+There are three RNA binding tasks, namely RNA-A, RNA-B, and RNA-C.  Initial datasets consist of 5,000 randomly generated sequences and offline dataset is taken as provided in <a href="#ref-6" title="(2023) Bootstrapped training of score-conditioned generator for offline design of biological sequences.
 In Advances in Neural Information Processing Systems (NeurIPS)">[6]</a>. δ is set to 0.5 and λ is set to 5.

 #### 2.2 DNA Sequence Design

-For this task we follow the experimental setup from previous setup <a href="#ref-4" title="(2020) AdaLead: A simple and robust adaptive greedy search algorithm for sequence design">[4]</a><a href="#ref-2" title="(2022) Biological sequence design with GFlowNets.
+For this task we follow the experimental setup from previous studies <a href="#ref-4" title="(2020) AdaLead: A simple and robust adaptive greedy search algorithm for sequence design">[4]</a><a href="#ref-2" title="(2022) Biological sequence design with GFlowNets.
 In International Conference on Machine Learning (ICML)">[2]</a><a href="#ref-7" title="(2022) DesignBench: Benchmarks for data-driven offline model-based optimization.
 In International Conference on Machine Learning (ICML)">[7]</a><a href="#ref-6" title="(2023) Bootstrapped training of score-conditioned generator for offline design of biological sequences.
 In Advances in Neural Information Processing Systems (NeurIPS)">[6]</a>.
 The Initial dataset D<sub>0</sub> is taken as the bottom 50% in the scoring landscape.
-Which have nearly 33,000 samples and the maximum score is 0.4. δ is set to 0.5 and λ is set to 5.
+Which have nearly 33,000 samples and has a maximum score of 0.4. δ is set to 0.5 and λ is set to 5.

 #### 2.3 Protein Sequence Design